 These events can include happy hours, picnics, and workshops at your local amenity center, where you can teach people about the buying or selling process, property values in their specific neighborhood, and other helpful information.

-Personally, as a real estate agent who has built a large team and then gone back to working as a solo agent, I think joining a team largely depends on your level of success.
+Personally, as a real estate agent who has built a real estate team and then gone back to working as a solo agent, I think joining a team largely depends on your level of success.
 If you don’t have many clients yet, a team is not something you need.

 A solo agent with an assistant can sell anywhere from 60 to 80 homes in a year.
 If you wanted to sell more than this, you would likely need to work with a team.
 A team of four to five agents can sell 100 to 200 homes.

 Plans help you stay focused on your goals.
-Start by creating your five-year plan and then work backward to make plans for each year.
+Start by creating your five-year real estate business plan and then work backward to make plans for each year.
 From there, you can create a six-month plan, work down to one month, and even do weekly and daily plans.

 Millennial real estate agents are likely to be more social media savvy.
 It’s essential for every agent to get reviews on all of their social media pages, especially Google, Zillow, and Facebook.
 While your Facebook Business page won’t often get you a lot of traffic due to Facebook’s algorithms, you’ll still want to have some reviews and posts so it doesn’t look empty when people visit it.